Jessie Anderson (The Walking Dead): Season 5

-In the episode "Remember", Jessie appears as a member of the Alexandria Safe-Zone who gives supplies to newcomer Rick Grimes, who recently shaved his long beard and Jessie offers to give him a haircut.
-Later when the group explores the neighborhood Rick loses sight of Carl and Judith and runs into Jessie who shows a panicking Rick that they are just talking to some elderly residents.
+In the episode "Remember", Jessie appears as a member of the Alexandria Safe-Zone who gives supplies to newcomer Rick Grimes, who recently shaved his long beard, and Jessie offers to give him a haircut.
+Later, when the group explores the neighborhood, Rick loses sight of Carl and Judith and runs into Jessie, who shows a panicking Rick that they are just talking to some elderly residents.
 In the episode "Forget", Jessie, Pete, Ron, and Sam attend Deanna's party.
 In "Spend", Jessie is shown when Rick visits her.
-She explains to him that her owl sculpture was broken, but doesn't know who did it.
+She explains to him that her owl sculpture was broken, but does not know who did it.
 Rick promises to look into it, but Jessie questions what he will do, and he tells her that he will think of some kind of punishment.
-Later towards the end of the episode, Carol Peletier visits Pete, asking for Jessie.
-In response he replies, "Not a good time."
-Carol then informs Rick that Jessie is being abused and suggests that Sam may be as well.
+Later in the episode, Jessie's young son Sam asks Carol for a gun for protection, which raises her suspicions toward Pete's domestic treatment of his family.
+Carol then visits Pete and Jessie's home during the evening, asking for Jessie when Pete answers the door.
+In response, he replies, "Not a good time."
+Carol then informs Rick that Jessie is being abused and suggests that Sam may be, as well.

 In the episode "Try", Jessie is in her garage when Rick shows up, informing her that he knows her family's secret.
 She tells him that she is a grown, married woman who can take care of herself.
 Jessie closes the garage door on Rick.
 Jessie appears to be crying about her problems, when Rick walks through her door, asking her to let him help her.
 She then gives him permission to help her.
 Pete walks through the back door drunk.
 He demands Rick to leave, but Jessie tells him softly to leave.
 "Just go", she tells both Pete and Rick.
 Pete punches Rick, which leads to them having a fight in their house, and then in the street after they blast through the window, brawling.
 In the season finale "Conquer", Jessie is among the crowd discussing the fight.